top of page

 • Regular consultation of websites and resources such as embracerace.orgTeaching Tolerance | Diversity, Equity and Justice, britthawthorne.comNational Association of Independent Schools.

-• Parent and Faculty ABAR Groups create space for faculty to gather and support one another in the work of addressing racism, prejudice, and stereotypes, both personally as well as in the work of creating an Anti-Racist curriculum.
-We plan to assemble White and BIPOC affinity spaces for parents in order to encourage exploration of their experience raising children both at AO and within their own communities.
+• Teacher ABAR Monthly Meetings are held monthly to gather and support one another in the work of addressing racism, prejudice, and stereotypes, both personally as well as in the work of using an equitable lens to view our curriculum.

 • Enhancement of classroom materials We include multicultural dolls, toys, and books.
 Every classroom has a designated Family Board with a display of photographs of student and teacher families which is affirmed, and referenced throughout the year.

-One of our ABAR Meetings this spring covered the issues faced by individuals who are differently abled.
+One of our ABAR Meetings covered the issues faced by individuals who are differently abled, led by our ABAR Curriculum Director, Sara Cirioni.
 As an exercise, we put our heads together and brainstormed the many classroom interventions and accommodations we have in place to help all our students feel successful.
 This list is a compilation of those.
 As a team, we are always looking for additional ways to support our learners.

 bottom of page